opendp/opendp/docs/source/user/application-structure.rst

 Putting It Together
 -------------------

-Lets say we want to compute the DP mean, along with a 95% confident accuracy estimate, of a dataset of student exam scores.
+Let's say we want to compute the DP mean, along with a 95% confident accuracy estimate, of a dataset of student exam scores.
 With the public knowledge that the class only has three exams, we know each student may contribute at most three records, so ``d_in`` is 3.
 We have a privacy budget of one-epsilon, therefore ``d_out`` will be 1.